samuel-un/nextmovie/README.md

 <h1>🎬 NextMovie - Your Movie & Series Manager Platform 🍿</h1>

-NextMovie is a **Laravel-based** web application backend that allows users to manage their favorite movies and TV shows, including functionalities such as user management, personalized lists, and recommendations.
-The backend is designed to be robust, scalable, and easy to integrate with the frontend platform.
+NextMovie is a **full-stack web application platform** that allows users to manage their favorite movies and TV shows, including functionalities such as user management, personalized lists, and recommendations.

+This repository contains the **Laravel-based backend**, designed to be robust, scalable, and easy to integrate with the frontend application (built with React).

 <h1>📌 Features</h1>

 -   👤 **User management (CRUD)** for creating, updating, and deleting user profiles.
 -   🔒 **JWT Authentication** for secure user login and registration.
--   📝 **Custom lists** for favorite movies and series (Frontend integration).
+-   📝 **Custom lists** for favorite movies and series (integrated with frontend).
 -   ⭐ **Rating and Recommendations system** (Planned).
--   📦 **API Consumption** of TMDb (The Movie Database) for movie and series data (Frontend integration).
+-   📦 **API Consumption** of TMDb (The Movie Database) for movie and series data (integrated with frontend).
 -   🗄 **Database migrations and seeders** for easy setup and testing.
 -   🛠 **Built with Laravel**, using routes, controllers, models, and API resources.

 <h1>⚙️ Technologies Used</h1>

--   Laravel
+-   Laravel (Backend)
 -   PHP
 -   MySQL
 -   Postman (for API testing)
 -   JWT (JSON Web Tokens)
 -   The Movie Database (TMDb) API (Frontend integration)
+-   React (Frontend, in a separate repository)

+---

+> **Note:**
+> This repository contains only the backend.
+The frontend is developed separately and connects to this API.

 <h1>🔧 Installation</h1>